mitmotion/auth_server/SPEC.md

    the shared secret used to encrypt the JWT.
 6. The game server decrypts the JWT using the shared secret.
    If decryption fails, abort with an invalid jwt error.
-7. The game server validates that the current timestamp is within the interval specified by the `nbf` and `exp` claims of the JWT.
-If the current timestamp is smaller than `nbf` there is significant clock skew on the game server or authentication server and and a fatal error issued.
-   If the current timestamp is larger than `exp` the JWT has expired and an expired JWT error issued.
-8. The client generates an ephemeral keypair using a CSPRNG and sends the public key to the game server.
+7. The client generates an ephemeral keypair using a CSPRNG and sends the public key to the game server.
-9. The game server generates a new AES128-GCM IV and a 256 bit salt, sends them to the client coupled with the id of the game server keypair being used and computes a second shared secret using `Truncate(HMAC-SHA3-256(ECDH(client_public, game_server_private), salt))`.
+8. The game server generates a new AES128-GCM IV and a 256 bit salt, sends them to the client coupled with the id of the game server keypair being used and computes a second shared secret using `Truncate(HMAC-SHA3-256(ECDH(client_public, game_server_private), salt))`.
-10. The client computes the second shared secret using `Truncate(HMAC-SHA3-256(ECDH(game_server_public, client_private), salt))`.
+9. The client computes the second shared secret using `Truncate(HMAC-SHA3-256(ECDH(game_server_public, client_private), salt))`.
     If the client does not have the game server public key with a matching key id, refetch the game server JWKS.
     If it still does not contain a matching key, reset both parties to step 10.
-11. All future messages are now secured using AES128-GCM with the second shared secret and IV as parameters.
+10. All future messages are now secured using AES128-GCM with the second shared secret and IV as parameters.